grype/SwiftBeacon/Documentation/Signal flow.md

 # Signal flow

 Beacon uses the Observer pattern to implement the flow of signals to loggers.
 Whenever you call `emit()` a signal is created and emitted on one or more beacons.
 Whenever you start a logger, you indicate which beacons to observe.
-So when a signal is emitted on a beacon, the interested loggers respond by logging it in an appropriate manner:
+So when a signal is emitted on a beacon, the interested loggers respond by logging it in an appropriate manner.
+For example,

 ```swift
 let logger = MemoryLogger(name: "Memory")